bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.4 - 2022/10/06 =
+* Tweak - Enable the "Today" button even if today's view is not accessible
+* Tweak - Use select2 library for options using selectboxes with multiple values
+* Tweak - If the refunded WC order items quantity is not set, try to compute it from the refunded amount
+* Fix - Bookings were not refunded when a WC order was totally refunded but whithout selecting the WC order items to refund
+* Fix - The displayed booking date didn't take the timezone into account
+* Fix - The current day highlighted on the calendars didn't take the timezone into account
+* Dev - Use WP default strings for Add New, Publish, Update, Edit, Trash, Delete, Retore
+* Dev - API to make select2 multiple select sortable
+* Dev - Add indexes to relevent database columns to improve performance on large databases
+* Dev - Use full version of Select2

 = 1.15.3 - 2022/09/13 =
 * Tweak - Improve display of calendar toolbar when the calendar is narrow